It takes about 30 minutes of driving to charge a car battery while driving completely, provided the battery was almost charged before starting.

 When it sends all this power to the starter, the battery is discharging.
 It’s an essential and perfectly normal part of how a car works.

-As soon as the engine’s running, it sparks everything into life.
+As soon as the engine’s running, it ignites everything into life.
 Attached to the crankshaft – the spinning mechanical output at the bottom of the motor – is the alternator (along with other components, such as the AC compressor and power steering pump).
 It’s connected via a belt.

 How Does An Alternator Work?